Environment

 Provide product users with information on proper usage, recycling, and disposal methods.

-5. Contribution to local communities
+5. Contribution to the local community

 We will actively participate in local environmental conservation activities, strive to strengthen mutual understanding and cooperative relationships, and contribute as a member of the local community.